DhLYa/MH_RAG/README.md

 GOOGLE_API_KEY=your_key
 ```

 Both have usable free tiers:
-- Voyage provides 200 million free tokens for embedding and re-ranking, much more than required in this project (2.3% used)
+- Voyage provides 200 million free tokens for embedding and reranking.
+Building the full vector store costs ~620k tokens with `voyage-4-large`, 0.3% of the allowance, so it can be rebuilt many times over at no cost.
 - Gemini's 3.5-flash free tier is rate limited, so use `--retrieval-only`
 (below) when iterating on retrieval.